 Outlook 2013 uses a new compressed format for the offline data file (.ost), with the compressed version of the .ost up to 40% smaller than the .ost files used in earlier versions of Outlook.
 The older ost files are kept and can be opened by Outlook 2013.
 Administrators can use GPO to disable the creation of the compressed ost files.

-Outlook 2013's EAS service works with Hotmail.
+Outlook 2013's EAS service works with Outlook.com (Hotmail).
 AutoDiscover should find the account and configure it, but if not, you will need to set it up manually.
-Use m.hotmail.com as the EAS server name.
+Use m.hotmail.com as the EAS server name (it will be updated in Outlook to reflect the correct server name for your account, such as blu-m.hotmail.com).

-Outlook's EAS service will not work with Gmail.
-Yes, I know Window 8's mail uses EAS to connect to Gmail.
-Gmail implemented an older version of Exchange ActiveSync and Outlook 2013 was designed to work only with the newer version.
+Outlook's EAS service will not work with Gmail or other web mail accounts.
+It only works with systems that licensed a newer version of Exchange ActiveSync.
 Additionally, administrators have the ability to block Outlook as an EAS client (as they can with any phone).

 IMAP accounts no longer use a pst file.
-Like Exchange cached mode and Hotmail, IMAP uses an ost file for the local cache.
+Like Exchange cached mode and Outlook.com, IMAP uses an ost file for the local cache.
 The Sent items folder is not configurable.
 Outlook automatically uses the server's Sent Items folder, if the server supports it, otherwise it uses the local Sent Items folder.
+For more information, see Configuring special IMAP folders in Outlook 2013 and Outlook 2013 and IMAP Sent folder, as well as What you need to know about IMAP accounts in Outlook 2013.

-As I mentioned in My Favorite Outlook 2013 Features, you can control how much is synced from Exchange.
-If you have a small hard drive, you can keep only the next 3 or 6 months in Outlook and use search or OWA when you need to view older messages.
+As I mentioned in My Favorite Outlook 2013 Features, you can control how much is synced from Exchange, IMAP, and EAS accounts, using the Sync Slider.
+If you have a small hard drive, you can keep only the next 1 to 6 months in Outlook and use search or web access when you need to view older messages.
+Note: EAS accounts are currently limited to either 1 month or all.
+Exchange and IMAP accounts have a larger range of options.

 You can't change Outlook's color scheme.
 To paraphrase Henry Ford, you can have any color you like, as long as it's gray.
 You can add some decorations to the upper right corner (of all office applications).
 Big Deal.
 Outlook is still bland.